2742018/Music-Curation-and-Analytics-2025/README.md

 ## Navigating the Repository

 - Visit the **Portfolio Website** for full context and interpretation.
-- The **data/** folder contains encoded notation files, audio files, and CSV feature extractions.
+- The **data/** folder contains all the data used in the portfolio, including encoded notation files, audio files, PNG files, and CSV feature extractions.
 - The **html/** directory contains Verovio MEI-rendering tests and metadata demonstrations.

 ---